One would never know this picture was taken in the darkest season of my life.

 I rarely look back on those days almost two decades ago, but they can be easily triggered by such things as a photograph.
 However, now when the memory resurfaces, there is no pain or anger, instead I feel grateful for all I learned through the trial.

-Whatever burdens your soul today; a broken marriage, a lost loved one, failing health, a hurting child, may I assure you today is not the end of your story?
+Whatever burdens your soul today; a broken marriage, a shattered trust, the loss of a loved one, failing health, a hurting child, may I assure you today is not the end of your story?

 There are blessings in your trial that will come to light when you are on the other side of pain.
 As you endure and seek healing, wisdom and compassion are growing within you.

 Seek to find gratitude in little things, even a pile of dying leaves.
-Act out of love, even when - no, especially when - you are fueled by anger, and in all things, choose forgiveness.
+Act out of love, even when - no, especially when - you are fueled by anger.
+And, most of all, in all things, choose forgiveness.

 These are things that will set you free and make you whole again.